Last updated: 23-05-2024. From web page: Council Constitution.

 12. Advice must be sought from the Procurement Teams at the earliest opportunity if a request for de-brief is received from a tenderer or a candidate.

-13. Table 1 (below) shows the relevant procedure to be followed depending upon the nature of requirement and its estimated Contract Value.
+13. Table 1 (below) shows the relevant procedure to be followed depending upon the nature of the requirement and its estimated Contract Value.

 Table 1